 Work products QM program evaluation Materials necessary for QM activities 5.2 Data Collection and Analysis Agency demonstrates capacity to collect and analyze client level data including client satisfaction surveys and findings are incorporated into service delivery.
 Supervisors shall conduct and document ongoing record reviews as part of quality improvement activity.
 Review of Agency's Policies and Procedures Manual indicates compliance Up to date QM Manual Supervisors log on record reviews signed and dated Source Citation: HAB Monitoring Standards; Part I: Universal Standards; Section A: Access to Care #2 6.0 Point Of Entry Agreements 6.1 Points of Entry (Core Services Only) Agency accepts referrals from sources considered to be points of entry into the continuum of care, in accordance with HIV Services policy approved by HRSA for the Houston EMA.
-Review of Agency's Policies and Procedures Manual indicates compliance Documentation of formal agreements with appropriate Points of Entry Documentation of referrals and their follow-up 7.0 Emergency Management 7.1 Emergency Preparedness Agency leadership including medical staff must develop an Emergency Preparedness Plan modeled after the Joint Commission's regulations and/or Centers for Medicare and Medicaid guidelines for Emergency Management.
+Review of Agency's Policies and Procedures Manual indicates compliance Documentation of formal agreements with appropriate Points of Entry Documentation of referrals and their 7.0 Emorgonov Managament follow-up 7.1 Emergency Preparedness Agency leadership including medical staff must develop an Emergency Preparedness Plan modeled after the Joint Commission's regulations and/or Centers for Medicare and Medicaid guidelines for Emergency Management.
 The plan should, at a minimum utilize "all hazard approach" (hurricanes, floods, earthquakes, tornadoes, wide-spread fires, infectious disease outbreak and other public health threats, terrorist attacks, civil disturbances and collapse of buildings and bridges) to ensure a level of preparedness sufficient to support a range of emergencies.
 Agencies shall conduct an annual Hazard Vulnerability Analysis (HVA) to identify potential hazards, threats, and adverse events and assess their impact on care, treatment, and services they must sustain during an emergency.
 The agency shall communicate hazards identified with its community emergency Emergency Preparedness Plan Review of Agency's Policies and Procedures Manual indicates compliance response agencies and together shall identify the capability of its community in meeting their needs.
 The HVA shall be reviewed annually.
 7.2 Emergency Management Training In accordance with the Department of Human Services recommendations, all applicable agency staff (such as, executive level, direct client services, supervisory staff) must complete the following National Incident Management System (NIMS) courses developed by the Department of Homeland Security: -IS-100.C: Introduction to the Incident Command System, ICS 100 -IS-200.C: Basic Incident Command System for Initial Response -IS-700.B: An Introduction to the National Incident Management System -IS-800.D: National Response Framework, An Introduction The above courses may be accessed at: training.fema.gov/nims/ .
 Agencies providing support services only may complete alternate courses listed for the above areas All applicable new employees are required to complete the courses within 90 days of hire.
-Agency criteria used to determine appropriate staff for training requirement Documentation of all training including certificate of completion in personnel file 7.3 Emergency Preparedness Plan The emergency preparedness plan shall address the six critical areas for emergency management including • Communication pathways (for both clients and staff) • Essential resources and assets • patients' safety and security • staff responsibilities • Supply of key utilities such as portable water and electricity • Patient clinical and support activities during emergency situations. (www.jointcommission.org) Emergency Preparedness Plan 7.4 Emergency Management Drills Agency shall implement emergency management drills twice a year either in response to actual emergency or in a planned exercise.
+Agency criteria used to determine appropriate staff for training requirement Documentation of all training including certificate of completion in personnel file 7.3 Emergency Preparedness Plan The emergency preparedness plan shall address the six critical areas for emergency management including Emergency Preparedness Plan 7.4 Emergency Management Drills Agency shall implement emergency management drills twice a year either in response to actual emergency or in a planned exercise.
 Completed exercise should be evaluated by a multidisciplinary team including administration, clinical and Emergency Management Plan Review of Agency's Policies and Procedures Manual indicates compliance support staff.
 The emergency plan should be modified based on the evaluation results and retested.
 8.0 Building Safety 8.1 Required Permits All agencies will maintain Occupancy and Fire Marshal's permits for the facilities.
 Current required permits on file